impressible-wp/wordpress-ci/README.md

 ### Matrix testing

-Wordpress CI default builds for PHP version 8.1+.
+WordPress CI default builds for PHP version 8.1+.
 Each has its own different image ready to be pull from.

 ```yaml